SSSPRABHUDINESH/DevOps_Notes/terraform/full-notes.md

 - Core builds the graph.
 - Providers do the cloud work.
 - State is updated after successful operations.

+## 5.1 Upgrading Terraform To latest Version:

+- Download package arm 64 package for ubuntu in terraform downloads.
+- If you use a system package manager like apt (Ubuntu/Debian) or yum/dnf (RHEL/CentOS) to install from the official HashiCorp repository, the binary is typically placed in /usr/bin/terraform.

+	• It'll downloads in /usr/bin/
+	• Move terraform from /usr/bin/ to /usr/local/bin by using the below command:

+- If you download the .zip file from the Terraform website, unzip it, and move the binary yourself, the recommended location is /usr/local/bin/terraform.

+    - mv /usr/bin/terraform /usr/local/bin

 ## 6. Dependency Graph
 Terraform does not execute in file order.
 It uses references and dependencies to determine safe creation, update, and destruction order.